MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intrastat Journals**, and then choose the related link.
 2. On the **Intrastat Journal** page, choose the relevant journal batch in the **Batch Name** field.
-3. If you have not already done this, fill in the journal manually or choose **Suggest Lines**.
+3. If you have not already done this, fill in the journal manually or choose **Suggest Lines** action.
 4. Choose the **Prints Intrastat Journal** action.
 5. On the **Intrastat Jnl.
 Line** FastTab, add a **Type** filter and then specify whether this is a **Receipt** or a **Shipment**.
 6. Choose **Send to** to print the report.